-The equivalent interface problem \eqref{eqn:kfbi-ifp} is much simpler than the original problems since the interface condition can be easily decoupled into derivative jumps in each direction, which is shown in \ref{sec:app1}.
-After solving the interface problem \eqref{eqn:kfbi-ifp} on a Cartesian grid with an efficient PDE solver, boundary integral values, as well as their normal derivatives, can be extracted from grid values with an interpolation procedure.
+The equivalent interface problem \eqref{eqn:kfbi-ifp} is simpler to solve than the original problems since the interface condition can be easily decoupled into jumps of partial derivatives in each direction, which are shown in \ref{sec:app1}.
+After solving the interface problem \eqref{eqn:kfbi-ifp} on a Cartesian grid with an efficient PDE solver, one can extract boundary integral values as well as their normal derivatives from the grid function by interpolation.

 We stress that the analytical expression of Green's function is only used in the Hele-Shaw flow to convert the infinite boundary condition to a bounded one.
-In other cases, the method is kernel-free in the sense that there is no need to use any of Green's functions explicitly.
-In all cases, evaluations of singular or nearly singular integrals are avoided.
-Accelerated by fast PDE solvers, the computation of boundary integrals with the KFBI method is efficient and is comparable with the fast multipole method \cite{Ying2013}.
+In other parts, the method remains kernel-free in the sense that the explicit expression of the integral kernel is not required when computing a boundary integral.
+Accelerated by fast PDE solvers, the computation of boundary integrals with the KFBI method is rather efficient and is comparable with the fast multipole method, as demonstrated in \cite{Ying2013}.